-In my search for the best online tea shops, I’ve discovered over 600 online tea shops!
-So how do you know which ones are reputable?
-I narrowed my selection by including those that carry loose leaf and some organic teas.
 I surveyed other tea aficionados for their recommendations and I’ve included some personal favorites.
-I’ve narrowed them down to just ten shops and I’ve tried to give you a wide variety from those that ship internationally.
+I’ve narrowed them down to just ten shops and I’ve tried to give you a wide variety.

 MatchaSource: Matcha tea comes in different grades.
 Alissa White is the Founder of Matcha Source, an online retailer of premium matcha tea and specialty utensils for preparing and enjoying matcha.
 This shop focuses strictly on matcha, from ceremony grade to kitchen grade and everything in-between.
-What you pay for is flavor profile, not nutrients.
-Young leaves, plucked early in the harvest, produce delicate and vegetal flavors.
+What you pay for are flavor profiles, not nutrients.
+Young leaves plucked early in the harvest, produce delicate and vegetal flavors.
 Mature leaves contain coarser matter from stems and veins and taste more astringent.
 MatchSource teas are hand-picked by the Yahagi River in Japan.
 International shipping.

-The Tea Spot: Handcrafted teas.
+The Tea Spot: Handcrafted teas and innovative Steepware.
 They specialize in gourmet loose tea with handcrafted, signature blends, and single-estate full leaf teas.
-You will find a large variety of health focused blends.
+You will find a large variety of health-focused blends.
 The company was founded in 2004 by Maria Uspenski, a cancer survivor drawn to the health benefits of whole leaf tea during her recovery.
 Her message is simple and powerful: tea in its freshest form renders premium flavor and unmatched health benefits.
 With a steadfast mission to foster health and wellness through tea, The Tea Spot donates ten percent of all sales in-kind to cancer and community wellness programs.
-The Tea Spot is a Colorado-based Certified B Corp, woman-owned and operated philanthropic business.
+The Tea Spot is a Colorado-based Certified B Corp, woman-owned and operated as a philanthropic business.

-Yunnan Sourcing: Most people shop here for the Pu erh tea.
-Excellent selection of ripe and raw Pu erh, oolongs tea, black tea and white tea.
-They also sell some unusual teas like purple tea and yak butter tea.
-Pu erh samples are available.
-Their raw Pu erh teas are produced mostly from single village or mountain sources in small batches.
-All raw cakes are processed at every stage in the traditional method to ensure the best possible long term aging outcome.
+Yunnan Sourcing: Most people shop here for the pu-erh tea.
+Excellent selection of ripe and raw pu-erh, oolongs tea, black tea and white tea.
+They also sell some unusual teas like purple tea and yak butter tea. pu-erh samples are available.
+Their raw pu-erh teas are produced mostly from a single village or mountain sources in small batches.
+All raw cakes are processed at every stage in the traditional method to ensure the best possible long-term aging outcome.
 Their ripe pu-erhs are selected based on their taste profile, fermentation degree, leaf quality and future aging potential.
-Ships internationally from China and the US.
+Ships internationally from China and the United States.

 Bonus Best Online Tea Shop

 MaryAnna’s Tea: I would be remiss if I didn’t mention my own site.
 However, my specialty is artisan brewed bottled tea from a premium blend of loose leaf teas.
-MaryAnna’s Tea has won several top awards at the North American Tea Championship for best bottled tea.
-I use the direct-brew method to naturally infuse the tea and bottle immediately afterwards.
-This is the least processed method available to bottle tea.
+MaryAnna’s Tea has won several top awards at the North American Tea Championship for best-bottled tea.
+I use the direct-brew method to naturally infuse the tea and bottle immediately afterward.
+This is the least processed method available for bottled tea.
 The more a food or beverage is processed the more nutrients are lost.
-The direct brew method helps preserve the natural tea flavor, nutrients and antioxidants inherent in freshly brewed tea.
+The direct brew method helps preserve the natural tea flavor, nutrients, and antioxidants inherent in freshly brewed tea.
 All MaryAnna’s iced teas are made from 100% natural and non-GMO ingredients.
 Free shipping continental US only.

-So that’s my summary of the best online tea shops.
+That’s my summary of the best online tea shops.
 This is purely a suggestive list, mind you.
-I hope you find this list helpful and enjoy your tea shopping.
-If so, please share with your tea friends.
+I hope you find this list helpful and enjoy your online tea shopping.
+If so, please share with your tea loving friends.

 Have you tried the shops I mentioned?
-What’s your favorite online teashop?
+Which do you think are the best online teashops?
 Share in the comments.
 I’d love to hear from you!